 How it works in practice

-Mr Ivan Taholiday is after a four star hotel in Los Angeles.
+Mr Ivan Taholiday is after a four-star hotel in Los Angeles.
 He fancies staying in Beverly Hills or Downtown.
-He searches on Priceline and discovers that there are 12 zones in Los Angeles, but only eight have four star hotels or above.
+He searches on Priceline and discovers that there are 12 zones in Los Angeles, but only seven have four star hotels or above.

 After searching on hotel comparison sites, the cheapest named four star hotel Mr T found was £110.
 Yet he spotted that people on Betterbidding were commonly winning four star hotels Downtown for just £40.